giuliopanda/milk-admin/readme.md

 Public API or with JWT authentication

 # Documentation
-You can find detailed documentation inside the version you downloaded, within the docs module and a second documentation at [https://milkadmin.org/docs/](https://milkadmin.org/docs/)
+You can find detailed documentation within the downloaded version or consult it online in the demo.
+Alternatively, you can find additional documentation at the following link: [https://milkadmin.org/docs/](https://milkadmin.org/docs/)

 You can see a demo at [https://milkadmin.org/demo/](https://milkadmin.org/demo/)